serge-svg/java-lambdas-and-streams/README.md

-# java-lambdas
+# java-lambdas-and-streams
-Java lambda examples, these modules provide the necessary knowledge to the programmer to manage the principles of functional programming using lambda expressions and method references, with special emphasis on the use of static and default methods at the interface level.
+These modules provide explanations and examples about lambdas and streams in Java.